To submit an abstract for AGBT 2020, create an account

 Please note that due to the growth in abstract submissions, we do not guarantee that all submitted abstracts will be selected for presentation.

 Title of Abstract

-John Smith1, Pat West2, Kevin Johnson3
+Sarah Smith1, Pat West2, Laura Johnson3

 Catullus in California Monterey Cannery Row, fetor, stridorem, qualitatem lucis tonum habitum desiderio intellexit quod esset somnium.
 Cannery ordo congregati et dispersi sunt, et rubigo, et stannum, et ferrum, lignum et ficum, et concisa et in alga, opus sortem et junk in tumulos, sardini canneries de CONRUGIS ferrum, Tonks, restaurants, et domum meretricis, et minus frequenti groceries, et laboratories et flop domos.
 Et habitatores ejus sunt quasi vir quondam, meretricum lenonumque flagitia, aleatores, lunamque et filii, quibus quisque vellet.
 Aspiciunt ac si per alium puteum potuisse aspexit: et sanctorum martyrum et sanctorum angelorum et hominum, et tamen hoc intelligitur.